More than 80 percent of all ASU students receive some form of financial assistance every year.

 Below you will find detailed information about applying for and using your financial aid.
 If you have questions, we can help you.

-After filing your FAFSA, you will receive a Student Aid Report (SAR) listing all the information you provided in the online application.
+After filing your FAFSA, you will receive a Student Aid Report (SAR) created from the information you provided in the FAFSA.
 Your Expected Family Contribution (EFC) will be included in the SAR.
-ASU then calculates your estimated Cost of Attendance (COA).
-Your EFC is subtracted from your COA to determine your eligibility for need-based aid.
+Arizona State University then calculates your estimated Cost of Attendance (COA).
+Your EFC is subtracted from your COA to determine your eligibility for need-based financial aid.
 Please review your SAR for accuracy and make any necessary corrections online.
 Contact the U.S. Department of Education if you do not receive your SAR or have questions regarding your SAR.

 Need-based scholarships require completion of the FAFSA.
 Note deadlines (most occur between December and March) and requirements.
 Continue searching for scholarships throughout the year as new scholarships are posted regularly.